The St. Louis Cardinals should respectfully defeat the Chicago Cubs - News Break

 The St. Louis Cardinals should respectfully defeat the Chicago Cubs

 Starting Friday, May 21 at 7:15 pm CT through Sunday, May 23 at 6:08 pm CT the St. Louis Cardinals will host the Chicago Cubs for three games.
 With a win on Thursday, the Cubs have moved past the Milwaukee Brewers into second place in the National League Central.
 After posting a losing record in April the Cubs have seen reversal of fortune in May, going 11-6 over the month to bring their record to 22-21.
-The Cardinals have also gone 11-6 in May but have had a more consistent season behind their 25-18 record, which is good for first place in the Central, three games ahead of the second-place Cubs.www.chatsports.com
+The Cardinals have also gone 11-6 in May but have had a more consistent season behind their 25-18 record, which is good for first place in the Central, three games ahead of the second-place Cubs.
+With a sweep, the Cubs could find themselves tied with the Cardinals for first place.
+Should be fun!www.vivaelbirdos.com